-6 Interpretation of Results
+7 Interpretation of Results

-- 6.1 Interpret the results of an investigation only in terms of actual findings and make every effort to collect and include all field and laboratory data from previous investigations in the same areas.
+7.1 Interpret the results of the investigation only in terms of actual findings and make every effort to collect and include all field and laboratory data from previous investigations in the same areas.
 Extrapolation of data into local areas not surveyed and tested can be done only where geologically uniform subsurface conditions of soil and rock are known to exist.
-Engineering properties of the soils and rocks encountered on important projects should not be predicted wholly on field identifications or classification but should be checked by laboratory and field tests made on samples collected. - 6.2 The recommendations for design parameters can be made only by professionals who have specialized in the field of soils and foundations or highway engineering, and who are familiar with the problems for which the study is being made.
+Engineering properties of the soils and rocks encountered on important projects should not be predicted wholly on field identifications or classification but should be checked by laboratory and field tests made on samples collected.